-We also invest in our ongoing customer service and support.
-Consumer customer service representatives, the majority of whom are employees of outsourced service organizations, are extensively trained on the technical intricacies of our consumer products.
+We also provide ongoing customer service and support.
+Consumer customer service representatives, the majority of whom are employees of outsourced service organizations or our distribution partners, are extensively trained on the technical intricacies of our consumer products.
 Government and industrial customer representatives are usually former military personnel who are experienced in logistical and technical support requirements for military operations.